Shamanic Healing Wheels - Part 2

 Now, this is how I choose to build my Medicine Wheel.
 It honors the 4 directions, it has the space of the Great Spirit, and it takes one on an inward journey to God.

-If you’re building the wheel in your garden, you’ll need some rocks to mark the 4 directions and a special stone, maybe Rose Quartz, or any stone that looks beautiful to you, to mark the center, the place of God.
+If you’re building the wheel in your garden, you’ll need some rocks to mark the 4 directions and a special stone or crystal, maybe Rose Quartz, or any stone that looks beautiful to you, to mark the center, the place of God.

 If you’re building it like me, indoors, you’ll need some string to create the outline.